Alejogb1/job-board/blog-data/how-are-time-steps-mapped-to-output-shape-in-an-rnn.md

 This is the more complex scenario, where you have a variable length output sequence that may or may not be the same as your input.
 This is a typical setup in tasks like machine translation.
 This is commonly implemented using an encoder-decoder model.
 The encoder is an rnn that summarizes the input into a single context vector, and the decoder is another rnn that generates the output sequence step-by-step, often using techniques like attention mechanism.

-Okay, let’s put some code to these concepts, using python and `pytorch` as an illustration:
+, let’s put some code to these concepts, using python and `pytorch` as an illustration:

 ```python
 # Example 1: Many-to-One (Sequence Classification)